+Many of these wellness practices change the game on when, where, and how team members work.
+Others address stigma around experiencing mental health challenges and normalize conversations in the workplace the topic.
 Many of these initiatives are already impacting individual corporate cultures, as well as changing the way we think about work at-large.

 Here are some of the innovative ways companies are supporting employee mental wellness, with examples of employees sharing stories that show their appreciation, as well as the policy’s impact on them personally.